boxfrommars/wprot-twitch-bot/README.md

 ## Title Bot

 Twitch Bot that allows users to purchase a title with channel points.
 When the user sends their first message in chat after a long time, the bot announces the user using the title.
+If the "IS_AI_ENABLED" setting is enabled, the bot will also respond to the purchased title using OpenAI

 ### Installation